-In accordance with Indian, Sri Lankan and the Philippines laws, all of our employees in these countries are entitled to receive benefits under the respective government provident fund, a defined contribution plan to which both we and the employee contribute monthly at a pre-determined rate (for India and Sri Lanka, currently 12% of the employee's base salary and for the Philippines peso 100/-per month for every employee).
+In accordance with Indian, the Philippines and Sri Lankan laws, all of our employees in these countries are entitled to receive benefits under the respective government provident fund, a defined contribution plan to which both we and the employee contribute monthly at a pre-determined rate (for India and Sri Lanka, currently 12% of the employee's base salary and for the Philippines peso 100/-per month for every employee).
 These contributions are made to the respective government provident fund and we have no further obligation under this fund apart from our monthly contributions.
-We contributed an aggregate of \$5.7 million in fiscal 2010, \$5.7 million in fiscal 2009 and \$5.5 million in fiscal 2008 to the government provident fund.
+We contributed an aggregate of \$5.7 million in each of fiscal 2011, 2010 and 2009 to the government provident fund.